eigentaylor/eigentaylor.github.io/_posts/2025-11-23-avstratproof.md

 ## Issues with Dichotomous Preferences

 We have seen that under plurality and RCV, strategic voting can improve a voter's outcome, at the cost of sincerity.
-We have also seen examples where voting insincerely can improve a voter's outcome even undder approval voting, when the voter's preferences are not dichotomous.
+We have also seen examples where voting insincerely can improve a voter's outcome even under approval voting, when the voter's preferences are not dichotomous.

 In reality, voters have nuanced preferences that are rarely dichotomous.
 The idea that a voter can be indifferent between all candidates that they approve of versus all candidates that they disapprove of is unrealistic.
 Most voters have at least three tiers of preference, if not more.